greta-dev/greta/tests/testthat/_snaps/inference.md

 # mcmc handles initial values nicely

-    the number of provided initial values does not match chains 3 sets of initial values were provided, but there are 2 chains
+    The number of provided initial values does not match chains 3 sets of initial values were provided, but there are 2 chains

 ---

-    the initial values provided have different dimensions than the named <greta_array>s
+    The initial values provided have different dimensions than the named <greta_array>s

 ---